BipolarExpedition/watch_seeed/design_documents/Watches.md

 - [ ] Test charging
 - [ ] Test voltage measuring

-> [!tip]+ Existing Measuring Technique
+> [!TIP]
-> For the design of the Round Display, we used the`A0`/`D0` pins on the XIAO to connect to the circuitry of the on-board battery.
-The remaining battery charge can be obtained by reading the analog value of this pin.
+> "For the design of the Round Display, we used the`A0`/`D0` pins on the XIAO to connect to the circuitry of the on-board battery.
+The remaining battery charge can be obtained by reading the analog value of this pin."

 # Prototype 1